JackSzwergold/Writing/memories/Playing on the Beach and Finding a Weird Hatch Under the Boardwalk.md

 By Jack Szwergold

-I don’t know if it was a dreary spring day or a dreary fall dy, but I do know the day was dreary.
+I don’t know if it was a dreary spring day or a dreary fall day, but I do know the day was dreary.
 Or “overcast” as they say in polite circles.
 Whatever the day was it was neither cold enough to stay indoors or warm enough to avoid wearing some jacket of some kind.
 And I am positive was wearing more of a fall or winter jacket than a windbreaker or anything else.

 All I know it was one of those days I wandered out of my home on Ocean Parkway, headed to the Boardwalk and hooked up with—and played with—whatever neighborhood friends I would bump into.